 The Environmental Division oversees the specialized systems for landfill gas, groundwater remediation, leachate management, and other mechanical/electrical systems around the landfill.
-One full time employee is responsible for these various systems to ensure compliance with regulations and operating requirements.
+Two full-time employees are responsible for these various systems to ensure compliance with regulations and operating requirements.